Barry Mack and I go back a long time.

 Over a long period of time, I started to loosen up, paint faster, and focus on how I felt during creation.
 This was a huge step for me.

-From doing countless gallery and private shows, I discovered, to my amazement, that even untrained eyes could somehow feel the energy I put into the art.
+To my amazement, I discovered from doing countless gallery and private shows that even untrained eyes could somehow feel the energy I put into the art.

 One of my favorite stories is the time I took ten new works to an art marketing workshop.
 In the process of creating those ten paintings, I had been listening to chanting CDs and began chanting while painting.

-During the workshop, other artists in the class were asked by the instructor to look at the art we brought in and say “what it sounded like”.
+During the workshop, the instructor asked other artists in the class to look at the art we brought in and say “what it sounded like. ”

 So……… when you see the artwork and think it’s just a bizarre mess, or not much there, or possibly against what you’ve been told is “good art”, I’m writing this to say I understand how you feel.
 I know it can take a lot of trust to open up, be receptive, and experience the energy or vision an artist wants to share with the viewer.

 Universal ARTIST OF LIGHT, Barry Mack travels through time and space, creating groundbreaking works with internal messages that have been transmitted through Mack’s vision of all interconnected beings: becoming “ONE” with the Universe.

 This artist has become the Painter of the Decade, with work that is light years ahead of his contemporaries.

 The art of Barry Mack goes beyond the traditional sensory perception of form and penetrates deep enough to touch the soul.
 For those who care, and dare, to explore the nature of reality, our existence and our cosmic connection to Source, Barry is the master of our times.

 –JD Messinger, author of 11 Days in May